dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/07_layout_styling/plot_shared_axes.rst.txt

 Shared Axes
 ===========

-Subplots with shared x or y axes for comparison.
+Share axes for fair comparisons and control label visibility to avoid duplication.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-47